This page explains how to set up a serial terminal emulator to operate the R2P2 from a PC.

 sudo port install screen

-We strongly recommend this option for a more stable environment.
+We recommend this option for a more stable environment.

 1. Create a virtual machine using VirtualBox or VMware